bytehive-io/website/_pages/privacy.md

 ## Terms of Service

-This Privacy Policy forms part of our Terms of Service, which describes the terms under which you use our Services and which are available at [LINK].
+This Privacy Policy forms part of our [Terms of Service](https://bytehive.io/tos), which describes the terms under which you use our Services.
 This Privacy Policy should be read in conjunction with those terms.

 <br>